 I distinctly remember two moments that positively altered my relationship with myself, and the first one came through my body in 1999.
 It happened during a yoga class in which the teacher was leading us in head-to-knee pose.
 As I extended and folded my torso over my leg, the teacher said, “Breathe, and don’t abandon your body.”

 For years, I had criticized, abused and rejected my body.
 In that moment I saw it as something aware and deserving, even desiring, of my admiration and companionship.
 It was the beginning of a healthier partnership with my physical self.
 Now I sing love songs to my body, because I know that it’s always listening, and I honor it as the wondrous, intelligent being that it is.

-The second awakening came at the end of a brief romantic relationship, right before the holidays (for the second time in a year).
-Amid big sobs over yet another man who couldn’t return my affections, I suddenly wrapped my arms around myself and said, “I’m sorry, so sorry, that you are going through this.
+The second awakening came at the end of a brief romantic relationship, right before the holidays (for the second time in a year!).
+Amid big sobs over a man who didn’t return my affections, I suddenly wrapped my arms around myself and said, “I’m sorry, so sorry, that you are going through this.
 I love you, and you deserve a man who will love you, and stay.”